 To use the standard Python interpreter shell, open a command prompt, by clicking onCommand Prompt in the Start menu (it may be under All Programs > Accessories), and type

 EPD (other than Free) comes with SciTE, which is a text editor configured for Python syntax highlighting.
 But depending on you taste, you can use any editor you like, such as Emacs, Vim, etc. .

 Examples subdirectories, or view them in a text editor.
 These examples are primarily for the Enthought Tool Suite.

 Examples subdirectory of the Python installation directory, typically

 C:\Python27\Examples.
 To open the various subdirectories in Windows Explorer, clickExamples, and then click the name of the package whose examples you want to view.

 A shortcut to Python 2.7 documentation is located in the EPD directory.

 For documentation on individual libraries, refer to our library list and click on the package that interests you.
-Documentation for Enthought Tool Suite packages including Chaco, Mayavi, Traits, and Envisage, is available at http://code.enthought.com/.
+Documentation for Enthought Tool Suite packages including Chaco, Mayavi, and Traits, can be found at:

 Changing the default Python interpreter

 During installation, EPD made itself your default interpreter.
 To emporarily and/or permanently revert this confuguration, edit your system's PATH environment variable: Move all the EPD path settings to the end of the path, after the entry for the interpreter you want to use.
 Having these entries in the path somewhere is required for all features of EPD to work.